-T Managing Agent £37.76 Total monthly payment excluding rent £45.31 Reservation fee £99 You'll need to pay a reservation fee to secure your home.
+Monthly payment to the In addition to the rent above, the monthly payment to the landlord landlord includes: Insurance £5.55 Management Fee £2.00 Managing Agent £25.99 Total monthly payment excluding rent £33.54 Reservation fee £99 You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
 The reservation fee secures the home for 28 days.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
 If you do not buy the home, the fee is not refundable.
-Eligibility You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+Eligibility You can apply to buy the home if both of the following apply: • your household income is £80,000or less • you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: vou're a first-time buyer • you used to own a home but cannot afford to buy one • you're forming a new household - for example, after a relationship breakdown • you're an existing shared owner, and you want to move • you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Also, you must have a local connection to the Fareham Borough Council area either through residency, work or family.
-We may be required to discuss your application with the Local Authority.
+Also, you must have a local connection to the Fareham Borough Council Local Authority either through residency, work or family.